Speak hotel.

 "Which OTA brought the most this month?"
 Pulse runs the segment breakdown — share, ADR, room nights — channel by channel.

 "Are there days where ADR is 25% off the average?"
-Pulse lists the triggered days and offers to save the question as a scheduled alert.
+Pulse lists the triggered days — and one click saves the check as a daily routine.

 "How did Aug 20 fill up?"
 Pulse builds the time-series of snapshots, showing the booking curve as it filled.